MicrosoftDocs/win32/desktop-src/SecCrypto/adding-certificates-to-a-certificate-store.md

 ---
-Description: 'Certificates can be added to or removed from certificate stores if the store is opened with read/write permission.' ms.assetid: 'a1cb6e1e-0702-4f73-827e-3f9e9237b4b6'
+Description: Certificates can be added to or removed from certificate stores if the store is opened with read/write permission. ms.assetid: a1cb6e1e-0702-4f73-827e-3f9e9237b4b6
-title: Adding Certificates to a Certificate Store
+title: Adding Certificates to a Certificate Store ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Adding Certificates to a Certificate Store